ForgeRock/forgeops/docker/idm/config-profiles/default/conf/README.md

-This file is a placeholder to maintain the empty CDK directory.
+This file is a placeholder to maintain the empty default directory.

-Files placed in this directory will override the files from the inherited IDM image.
+Files placed in this directory will override the files from the inherited PingIDM image.